 Franklin Street Properties Corp.
-(NYSE American: FSP) is a real estate investment trust (REIT) based in Wakefield, MA, focused on central business district (CBD) and urban-infill office properties located in five markets that are core to us: Atlanta, Dallas, Denver, Houston, and Minneapolis.
-FSP believes that these five core markets have distinct drivers and advantages that have the potential to generate above average employment and population growth over time.
-FSP seeks value-oriented investments with an eye towards long-term growth and appreciation, as well as current income.
-FSP's primary real estate operations include property acquisitions and dispositions, leasing, development and asset management.
-FSP began operations in 1997 and became a publicly-traded company in June 2005.
+(FSP) (NYSE American: FSP) is a real estate investment trust (REIT) focused on infill and central business district (CBD) office properties in the U.S. Sunbelt and Mountain West, as well as select opportunistic markets.
+FSP seeks value-oriented investments with an eye towards long-term growth and appreciation.
+FSP's real estate operations include property acquisitions and dispositions, leasing, development, redevelopment and asset management.
+FSP began operations in 1997 in Wakefield, MA and became a publicly-traded company in June 2005.

-As of September 30, 2018, the Company owned and operated a portfolio of real estate consisting of 34 properties and asset-managed 3 Sponsored REITs.
-FSP evaluates new potential property investments within our five core markets with an eye towards credible paths to creating value in the near to intermediate term.
-Additionally, the Company may also pursue, on a selective basis, the sale of certain of its properties in order to take advantage of value creation and strong location-based demand cycles, or for geographic or property specific reasons.
+As of December 31, 2018, FSP owned and operated a portfolio of real estate consisting of 32 operating properties and 3 redevelopment properties, and asset-managed 3 Sponsored REITs.
+FSP has worked to recast our office portfolio into one characterized by higher quality with significantly more of an infill and urban orientation located within targeted higher growth potential Sunbelt and Mountain West markets.
+FSP broadly views our directly-owned portfolio as possessing upside value creation potential for our shareholders through the achievement of leasing success.
+Additionally, FSP may also pursue, on a selective basis, the sale of certain of its properties in order to take advantage of value creation and strong location-based demand cycles, or for geographic or property-specific reasons.
 FSP management believes that harvesting appreciation gains in its properties represents a meaningful contribution to the total return earned by its investors.